AAP promises 10 lakh jobs annually, Rs 5,000 monthly allowance to jobless if voted to power in UP | Politics

 ''If voted to power, the AAP government will create 10 lakh jobs every year and till these 34 lakh youth do not get jobs, Rs 5,000 job allowance will be provided to them every month,'' he told a press conference.

-''They (BJP government) had promised 70 lakh jobs but if one looks at the situation, Uttar Pradesh is not number one in providing jobs but whenever there is an exam for recruitment, then the state is number one in leaking the question paper of those exams in the Yogi raj,'' Sisodia claimed.
+''They (BJP government) had promised 70 lakh jobs but if one looks at the situation, Uttar Pradesh is not number one in providing jobs but whenever there is an exam for recruitment, the state is number one in leaking question papers of those exams in the Yogi raj,'' Sisodia claimed.

 ''All records of leaking exam question papers have got shattered in the Yogi government,'' the AAP leader said, listing out major exam paper leaks since 2017, the year the BJP formed government in Uttar Pradesh.